 Germany works well if most of these apply to you:

-• You are comparing Germany against UK or Canada (not the US), where total costs are significantly higher.
+- You are comparing Germany against the Canada study route or the UK (not the US), where total costs are significantly higher.

 Germany is probably not the right call if:

 The “free tuition” headline is not wrong.
 Germany’s public universities genuinely do not charge tuition, and that is unusual in the world.
 But the honest total cost of studying in Germany for an Indian student is €10,000-16,000 per year, language preparation is a real investment of time and money, and the job market rewards people who commit to Germany rather than those who are optimising cost and planning to exit.
-Know what you are buying before you open that blocked account.
+Know what you are buying before you open that blocked account, and run your own return on investment math rather than trusting a brochure.

 FAQ